-Getting it up and running out of the box isn't as easy some other robotic pool cleaners because of mediocre instructions, but it's still not too hard.
+Getting it up and running out of the box isn't as easy some other robotic pool vacuums because of mediocre instructions, but it's still not too hard.
 If you've had other pool cleaners before then you won't have a problem, but if you haven't then you'll want to check out some videos on youtube.

 It also has a pretty nice remote control option in the rare case it misses a spot or you want it to go further up the walls.
 It's a nice option to have rather than having to go do it yourself.
 The remote control feature isn't perfect, but it's good enough to use without a lot of frustration.

 When you're buying an expensive product you want a good warranty plan.
 Fortunately, it comes with a fantastic 3 year warranty, but unfortunately that is paired with bad customer service.
 It's hard to reach out to customer support and they aren't very helpful.
 Make sure to read the warranty terms so your warranty isn't voided which can actually be found in the manual and set up guide.

 Bottom Line: It's a premium product at a premium price and it is well worth it.
 It works well and has nice features, but it's not for those on a budget.

 You can't go wrong with the Aqua Products ABJR Aquabot Jr. This automatic inground pool cleaner is an absolute beast!

 First, it's really easy to set up and configure.
 Within minutes of opening the package, you'll have it running in your pool and cleaning away.
 All you need is a GFCI power outlet, which is your standard pool area outlet.

 From there, you can forget about it since it is low maintenance and doesn't get tangled in its cord like competing products do.
 The only difficulty you might encounter is if you have a really complicated pool shape with tight corners.